nschloe/meshio/.github/ISSUE_TEMPLATE/new_format.md

 ---
-name: new format
+name: New Format
 about: Suggest support for a new mesh format
 labels: new format
 assignees: ''
 ---

 Would you like support for a new mesh format in meshio?
 First check the existing issues, there are a number of format requests already.
 It's often easy to get rudimentary support for a format, so don't be afraid to start a PR!

 Consider posting in https://github.com/nschloe/meshio/discussions for feedback before raising a feature request.